 MY BEST PIECE OF LIFE ADVICE:

 I had a friend tell me, “Fit the baby into your life.
 Don’t change your life to accommodate the baby.”
 And that has absolutely proven true.
-We are raising him around noise, friends, dinners, outings, and he has learned to find the calm within it all.
-Taking it in stride.
+We are raising him around noise, friends, dinners, and outings, and he has learned to find the calm within it all.
+He’s taking it in stride.
 And hopefully, he’ll learn to enjoy it all one day with us!

 Also, I have relieved myself from striving for perfect balance.
 I think life is messy and beautiful in its chaos.
 Instead, I focus on being 150% present in each moment and appreciating all the different colors of my life.